rcd27/kotlin-web-site/docs/topics/multiplatform/multiplatform-dsl-reference.md

 ### Web targets

-The `js` block describes the configuration of Kotlin/JS targets, and the `wasmJs` block describes the configuration of Kotlin/Wasm targets interoperable with JavaScript.
+The `js` block describes the configuration of Kotlin/JS targets, and the `wasmJs` block describes the configuration of Kotlin/Wasm targets that run in the JavaScript runtime.
 They can contain one of two blocks depending on the target execution
 environment:

 | **Name**              | **Description**                      |